 Monitoring and follow-up involves verifying the accuracy of the environmental assessment and determining the effectiveness of measures implemented to mitigate adverse environmental effects.
-The EIS will outline mitigation measures and monitoring and follow-up requirements to be implemented through a monitoring and follow-up program that will extend through the site preparation, construction, operation and maintenance, and decommissioning phases of the proposed Project.
+The EIS will outline mitigation measures, and monitoring and follow-up requirements to be implemented through a monitoring and follow-up program that will extend through the site preparation, construction, operation and maintenance, and decommissioning phases of the proposed Project.
+The spatial scope of the program will be sufficient to identify and assess potential environmental effects that may extend beyond the immediate project area.